django-tastypie/django-tastypie/docs/resources.rst

 ``serialize``
 -------------

-.. method:: Resource.serialize(self, request, data, format, options=None):
+.. method:: Resource.serialize(self, request, data, format, options=None)

 Given a request, data and a desired format, produces a serialized version suitable for transfer over the wire.